jxu0410/lrscp/README.md

 # lrscp
 An implementation of Lagrangean relaxation based optimization algorithm for Set Covering Problems (SCP), which are NP-complete problems.

+LRSCP.pdf: explains Set Covering Problems and the Lagrangean algorithm in details.

 lrscp.py: an implementation of a Lagrangean relaxation based optimization algorithm for SCP.

 lrscp_utils.py: provides helper functions supporting lrscp.py